 FINMA’s goal in enforcement proceedings is always to impose the measures it deems most proportionate (enforcement instruments).
 Its powers are extensive.
-They include precautionary measures or measures to restore compliance with the law, withdrawing authorisation, liquidating unauthorised companies, issuing industry bans and ordering the disgorgement of profits generated illegally.
+They include precautionary measures or measures to restore compliance with the law, withdrawing authorisation, liquidating unauthorised companies, issuing industry and activity bans and ordering the disgorgement of profits generated illegally.
 It can also publish final rulings naming those involved.

 Functions are strictly separated within FINMA.
 Responsibility for ongoing monitoring and supervision of licence holders lies with divisions other than Enforcement, while staff who conduct enforcement proceedings do not take decisions on them.
 A committee of the Executive Board (Enforcement Committee (ENA)) decides on the initiation and conclusion of enforcement proceedings, unless that power falls to the Board of Directors.
-The Enforcement Committee can delegate rulings in less important cases to the Head of Enforcement, who normally makes a decision as part of a divisional case committee, acting as a permanent member along with the heads of the Investigations, Proceedings and Insolvency sections.
+The Enforcement Committee can delegate rulings in less important cases to the Head of Enforcement, who normally makes a decision as part of a divisional case committee, acting as a permanent member along with the heads of the Investigations and Proceedings sections.

 Enforcement differs fundamentally from ongoing supervision.
 FINMA’s supervisory activities entail continual interaction with supervised institutions in all key areas and at all hierarchical levels, often by way of informal discussions.

 Enforcement, on the other hand, deals with specific topics and only happens when financial market laws have potentially been violated or discrepancies arise.
 FINMA starts by informally investigating a suspected violation and then initiates formal proceedings where necessary to restore compliance with the law.
 Supervision continues as normal alongside this process.